urql-graphql/urql/docs/exchanges.md

 - `fetchExchange`: sends operations to GraphQL HTTP endpoints and resolves results
 - `ssrExchange`: used to cache results during SSR and rehydrate them on the client-side
 - `subscriptionExchange`: used to support GraphQL subscriptions
+- `retryExchange`: retries requests that fail due to network errors

 ## Addons